tomasbasham/tomasbasham.github.io/_posts/2017-03-06-5-things-i-hate-about-ruby.md

 applications in a more "plain English" syntax which offers self documenting and cleaner code.

-However I don't really believe you can trust an advocate who doesn’t know enough to find something wrong with what they are advocating.
+However I don't really believe you can trust an advocate who doesn't know enough to find something wrong with what they are advocating.
 Given that I use, love and shout Ruby's praises on almost a daily basis, listing out some of it's bug bares seems like a good exercise in humility.

-## 5. Private is not private
+### 5. Private is not private

 In Ruby there is no such thing as private or protected scope, at least semantically speaking.
 The `private` and `protected` keywords only act as hints